Private Business Loans

 Your Minimum Requirements

-Here are the basic things you need to qualify for a private business loan.
-Your Clarify advisor will guide you the process, even if you have bad credit.
+There are basic things you need to qualify for a private business loan.
+Your Clarify advisor will guide you through the process, even if you have bad credit.
+Exact eligibility requirements can vary by private lender and loan option, but Clarify Capital helps streamline underwriting and matches you with private business lenders that fit your profile.

 Monthly revenue

-Your business must be making over $10K per month in revenue.
+Your business must be making over $10K per month in revenue and cash flow that can support repayment.

 Credit score

 You can get approved with any credit score.
-But the higher your score, the better the loan terms from online private lenders.
+But the higher your score, the better the loan terms and the lower the monthly payments from online private lenders.

 Time in business